-Home Sweet Home will take place Saturday, May 20 from 10AM – 4PM at ten Trustees historic sites which generally charge admission during the open season, and a few of which are only open to the public a few times each year.
-From the Berkshires to Greater Boston, there’s a Home Sweet Home open to you.
+Home Sweet Home will take place Saturday, May 19 from 10AM – 4PM at ten Trustees historic sites which generally charge admission during the open season, and a few of which are only open to the public a few times each year.
+From the Berkshires to Greater Boston, there’s a Home Sweet Home open for you.

 This elegant, turn-of-the-century home just off Routes 128 sits on 90 acres of fields, woods and wetlands, and gardens and offers an oasis for all the moment they arrive.
 Visitors to this country retreat feel transported to another time of gracious living, elegant parties, summer teas, music and croquet.
 At the same time, the Estate's nature trails boast expansive views of the Blue Hills and Neponset River Valley and call to naturalists, artists, and families to enjoy.
 Behind the Georgian-style main house is an Italianate-style, latticed-walled garden designed by architect and artist Charles Platt.
 From the garden, visitors may travel along a path lined with rhododendrons and wildflowers that ends at an orchard and kitchen garden, complete with the original fruit and berry plantings.